Preet Bharara Says He Too Was Made ‘Uncomfortable’ by Trump’s Contact Attempts

 [I]t’s a very weird and peculiar thing for a one-on-one conversation without the attorney general, without warning between the president and me or any United States attorney who has been asked to investigate various things and is in a position hypothetically to investigate business interests and associates of the president.

-In March, less than 24 hours after Bharara refused to return then President Trump’s third phone call, Trump asked him and 45 other attorneys to resign.
+In March, Bharara received a third call from then President Trump, and this time, he consulted with his staff and alerted Attorney General Jeff Session’s office.
+Sessions’s chief of staff, Jody Hunt, agreed that Bharara should not speak with Trump, and Bharara decided not to return Trump’s call.
+Then, less than 24 hours later, Trump asked him and 45 other U.S. attorneys to resign.
 Bharara refused, and was quickly terminated instead.
 “To this day I have no idea why I was fired,” he said on Sunday.

 Asked earlier for his views on Comey’s testimony and its aftermath, Bharara said that he thought there was “absolutely evidence” to consider an obstruction of justice case against President Trump with regards to Comey and the FBI’s Russia investigation.
 As to who he would trust, Bharara unsurprisingly added that, “when it comes down to who’s telling the truth and who’s not, I think most people would side reasonably with James Comey.”